Underpaid but Overworked: The Reality of Filipino Teachers in 2026

 Why the pressure feels heavier in 2026

-Even when some tools and systems improve, expectations also keep increasing.
-Teachers are asked to do more efficiently while still managing resource gaps, crowded classrooms, and administrative demands.
+Even when some tools and systems improve, expectations climb right alongside them.
+Teachers are asked to do more, more efficiently, while still managing resource gaps, crowded classrooms, and administrative demands.

-The result is predictable: many guro feel overworked even before a quarter fully settles.
+The result is predictable: many guro feel overworked before a term has even settled.

 What this affects

-Low compensation combined with overload affects more than morale.
-It affects:
+Low compensation combined with overload costs more than morale.
+It shows up in:

 - long-term teacher retention